Farm to School

-We work with our network of local farmers and with school food service staff to promote the availability of locally grown foods in school cafeterias with posters, signs, and other outreach materials.
-Farmers also assist in the educational aspects of the project by sharing their farm stories and photos at "Meet the Farmer" visits.
+SFC’s Farm to School programming bridges the gap between local farms, school cafeterias and student participation.
+We work with our network of local farmers and school foodservice professionals to promote locally grown foods in school cafeterias with promotional materials such as bookmarks, posters and local veggie samplings.
+Farmers also assist in student education by sharing their farm stories at Meet the Farmer Visits.

-SFC's School Programming includes many activities and educational materials.
+SFC's school programming includes many activities and educational materials.
 Click the button below to fill out a form to request SFC attendance at an on-site event which is relevant to our mission to cultivate a healthy community by strengthening the local food system and improving access to nutritious, affordable food.

-Adrienne Haschke, Farm Direct Projects Manager
+Adrienne Haschke, Farm Direct Program Director